kuiperzone/AvantGarde/README.md

 As described, if your target assembly output cannot be located on disk, this is the place to specify it, as shown above.

-Moreover, if your the is a class library, it will be necessary to specify a relavent application project before previews can be generated.
+Moreover, if your project is a class library, it will be necessary to specify a relavent application project before previews can be generated.